 Arrange the salmon on one side of the paper.
 Add a small pat of butter and a splash of wine and/or broth to keep the fish moist and create a light sauce.
 Season with salt and pepper.

-Working from one end, begin tightly folding the open edge of the paper.
+Working from one end, begin tightly folding the open edges of the papers together.

 Continue folding the paper’s open edge to form a seal.
 Transfer the packet to a rimmed baking sheet and bake.